Kristianmartinw/grandcypher-crew/README.md

 ## Features to be implemented later:
   * Elements
   - Parties will have elements assigned to them as in the game.
-  * Search
-  - User will be able to search character names which will be necessary going forward as scrolling through 800+ characters would be a bad user experience.
   * Autobuild
   - For user's that aren't too knowledgable abotu the game, I'd like to add an algorithm that calculates the best formation based on the criterias a user sets.
   * Character Info